F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/ltm/README.md

 You can now configure the BIG-IP VE as applicable for your configuration.
 See the BIG-IP documentation for details (https://support.f5.com/csp/tech-documents)

 ---

+## Service Discovery
+This CloudFormation template now includes service discovery, which means the BIG-IP VE automatically updates pool members based on auto-scaled cloud application hosts.
+In the template, you enter information about your cloud environment, specifically the tag key and tag value for the pool members you want to include in service discovery, and then the BIG-IP VE programmatically discovers (or removes) members using those tags.

+### Tagging
+In AWS, you have two options for tagging objects that the service discovery feature uses.
+  - *Tag a VM resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the primary NIC configured for the tagged VM.
+  - *Tag a NIC resource*<br>
+The BIG-IP VE will discover the primary public or private IP addresses for the tagged NIC.
+Use this option if you want to use the secondary NIC of a VM in the pool.

+The template first looks for NIC resources with the tags you specify.
+If it finds NICs with the proper tags, it does not look for VM resources.
+If it does not find NIC resources, it looks for VM resources with the proper tags.

+**Important**: Make sure the tags and IP addresses you use are unique.
+You should not tag multiple AWS nodes with the same key/tag combination if those nodes use the same IP address.

+To use service discovery, in the **WAF Virtual Service Configuration** section of the template, in the **Application Pool Tag Key** and **Application Pool Tag Value** fields, enter your Key and Value information.
+If you leave these fields at the default, the template does not use service discovery, and uses the value you include for the Application Pool DNS.
+Note that if you enter both the Application Pool DNS value and the Key/Value information, the template only uses the Key/Value fields, which enables service discovery.

+---

 ### Help <a name="help"></a>
 Because this template has been created and fully tested by F5 Networks, it is supported by F5.
-This means you can get assistance if necessary from F5 Technical Support.
+This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).
 You can modify the template itself if necessary, but if you modify any of the code outside of the lines ### START CUSTOM TMSH CONFIGURATION and ### END CUSTOM TMSH CONFIGURATION the template is no longer supported by F5.

 We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 CloudFormation templates.
 This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.

 ---
 ---